 2. Provide information, instruction, and supervision so far as we can to promote health and safety;

-3. Provide access to adequate facilities to practice good hygiene.
-This includes hand sanitiser, soap, disinfectant spray, tissues, and where required, face masks;
+3. Provide access to adequate facilities to practise good hygiene.
+This includes hand sanitiser, soap disinfectant spray, tissues, and where required, face masks;

 4. Integrate work health and safety issues and risk management processes into all of our decision making and risk analysis;